stuburger/yafl/README.md

 > **Note:**
 >
 > Any other props will be forwarded (along with any props specified by `sharedProps` on the Form component) to your component or render prop.

+##### `forwardRef?: React.Ref<any>`

+If you want to gain access to your rendered component you can use the forwardRef prop.
+As you might expect, `forwardRef` does not work with stateless function components.

+> **Why you might need this: `forwardRef`**
+>
+> Any time you need to access the functions of a rendered component from within a parent.
+Common uses cases cited in the [React](https://reactjs.org/docs/refs-and-the-dom.html) docs include, but are not limited to:
+> - Managing focus, text selection, or media playback.
+> - Triggering imperative animations.
+> - Integrating with third-party DOM libraries.

 #### Field Props